 - Vertex Education on LinkedIn

-Watch Myeisha Haywood, Interim Superintendent at the School of Excellence in Education (now Legacy Traditional Schools—Texas), and her colleague Tamela Harris, speak with Inga Cotton on Charter Moms Chats on April 21, 2021 at 4:00 PM Central live on Facebook and YouTube.
+Watch Tamela Harris and Alan Seay of Legacy Traditional Schools—Texas speak with Inga Cotton on Charter Moms Chats on January 18, 2021 at 4:00 PM Central live on Facebook and YouTube.

 Read More About Legacy Traditional Schools—Texas

 - “Legacy Traditional Schools Announces New 87,000 square-foot Pre-K through 8th Grade Campus in Cibolo, Texas,” PRWeb, November 10, 2021

 - “San Antonio’s School of Excellence to rename as Legacy Traditional Schools,” PRWeb, August 5, 2021